 The ICSI treatment is another type of treatment where fertilisation happens in a lab.
 As part of the ICSI treatment, a sperm cell is injected into the egg using a small syringe.
 This type of treatment is recommended in cases of serious male infertility and low egg count.
 Just like with IVF treatments, it is possible to use both MOT10+ and MOT20+ sperm.
 That said, ICSI is not a common treatment when attempting fertilisation through donor sperm.

 As a sperm bank, we guarantee donor sperm of the highest quality.
 The treatment itself is carried out at a fertility clinic.
 The clinic will run all the relevant tests and decide which treatment type is best for you based on a comprehensive consultation.

 We have partnerships with clinics all over the world and are happy to help you find the right fertility clinic for you.

 Find your sperm donor right here

 All families are different and have a unique story.
-That means that the process of finding the perfect sperm donor for the child of your dreams is all about you.
-Start your search with the characteristic that you think is the most important.
+That means that the process of finding the right sperm donor is all about you.
+Start your search with the characteristic that you find the most important.